Introduction

 Dimensions Tab

-Note: these settings are for a square-pixel output
+The settings shown are for a square-pixel output of

-change the dimensions to suit your files.
-You can
+the dimensions to suit your files.
+For example, to

-set cropping and Borders as you so desire.
+You can set Cropping and Borders as you so desire.

 Filters Tab